pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1392 Bind Values in Spring Boot

+Today I was learning in deeper how to read the values stored in the application.properties file in a Spring Boot.
+I know how to bind the values to an instance variables, but never read the official Spring Boot documentation.
+I love reading technical documentation is the best way to learn in deep dive something

 #### Day 1391 Spring Boot and SFTP Connection

 Today I was working to implement the spring boot sftp library to create a SFTP session.